marcotessarotto/dclavorofvg-bot/README.md

 EMAIL_SENDER = "email address of sender"

+SENTRY_SDK_CODE = "..."  # https://sentry.io SDK code, leave empty if not using it

 - instruct Django to migrate applications and create superuser
 - get a token for you Telegram bot and save it in file token.txt positioned in the root of the project (src directory)